 Using the <standard:image /> control

-This control can be used as a general replacement for the standard HTML <img /> tag, and introduces some extra functionality.
+The <standard:image> control can be used as a general replacement for the standard HTML <img /> tag in most situations, to introduce some additional functionality.

-When it's src attribute is referenced to an image stored on the website, Oncord will generate a thumbnail at the dimensions of the width and height attributes specified.
+When the src attribute of this control references an image uploaded to the website, Oncord will generate a thumbnail at the dimensions of the width and height attributes specified.
 So where an admin has uploaded overly large images to the website, a smaller thumbnail can be generated and used instead.

 Src - The location of the image.
 This should be referenced relative to the website root domain.
 For example; src="/media/website_pages/about-us/img1.jpg".